North Star Holiday Resort | Family Friendly Camping THE REVIEW

 Sunday saw a lot more playing in Sammy’s Lagoon and playing with the kids in the camper next door.
 After dinner, we headed over the road and up the path through the dunes, to the beach.
 It was after 6pm, and we were the only people on the beach.
 It’s very rare to have a whole beach all to yourself.
 We wrote in the sand, taught the kids how to make the sand squeak with their feet, raced each other along the beach and collected shells… From what we could see, this beach doesn’t seem to have a lifeguard station, but it’s a gorgeous beach, with lots of sand for building sandcastles.

-Facilities at Big 4 North Star
+Facilities at North Star Holiday Resort

 - Accommodation choices at North Star –